sts10/bottle/readme.markdown

 A shell script to compress and encrypt (and decrypt and extract) directories using [age](https://github.com/FiloSottile/age), zstd, and tar.
 At this point in time, this is **a toy project**, and **should not be used with sensitive and/or irreplaceable data/information!**

-Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.
+Bottle has no configuration options and a limited number of optional flags, in an attempt to follow age's philosophy of simplicity.

 ## Installation

 1. [Install age](https://github.com/FiloSottile/age#installation).
 Bottle requires age version 1.0+.
 The related `age-keygen`, which you'll also need, should be included with that install (check with `age-keygen --version` -- it should also be 1.0 or later).
 2. Clone down this Git repository.
-3. Install `bottle` tool and create an age key-pair (if one does not exist) by running `./install.sh` (may need to run `chmod a+x install.sh` first)
+3. Install `bottle` tool and create an age key-pair (if one does not exist) by running `./install.sh` (may need to run `chmod a+x install.sh` first).
+If you want to upgrade Bottle, follow this same procedure.

 Note that to use Bottle on directories, you'll need to have the `tar` command available.